Brain starvation: nutrition needs for our kids.

 3. Try to limit sugar and sugary carbs

 Sugar tears down the adrenal gland which drains our energy and causes us to go into fight or flight mode much too easily.
 You don’t want to become the food police; however, try to do what you can to lessen the amount of sugar they’re eating.
 Fill them up on the protein rich, fatty foods instead and they won’t have as much room for the sugar.
 By the way, carbs such as cereal, waffles, pancakes, etc. make us tired so it is best to eat them at night.

 Dianne Craft MA, CNHP has many other excellent suggestions as well!
 For more information, check out Dianne Craft’s Biology of Behavior CD set from our HCA Library.

 And if you have a child who struggles with focusing, paying attention or has sensory issues, she has nutritional advice for helping with those problems as well.

-Article is written with help of Dianne Craft MA, CNHP "Struggling Learner Seminar" and Jacqueline "Deep roots at home" article.
+This article was written with the help of Dianne Craft MA, CNHP "Struggling Learner Seminar" and Jacqueline's "Deep roots at home" article.